gregsvo/dotty/README.md

 `sudo apt-get upgrade`
 `pip install arrow`
 `pip install boto3`

-## Change the config file with your custom login information
-Add your AWS credentials with `aws configure` or  located at `~/.aws/credentials`

 ## after cloning this repo, edit the cron.txt file as needed, then load it:
 `crontab cron.txt`